Cascoda/problems-of-iot/The Problems of the Internet of Things.md

 even able to achieve communications with an in-door device from 235 metres away.

-Our latest module, the Chili 2 (TODO: link to Chili 2 web-page when that is out), comes with a microcontroller featuring [ARM TrustZone technology](https://developer.arm.com/ip-products/security-ip/trustzone), which provides hardware-level isolation of secure code and data.
+[Our latest module, the Chili 2](https://www.cascoda.com/chili2/), comes with a microcontroller featuring [ARM TrustZone technology](https://developer.arm.com/ip-products/security-ip/trustzone), which provides hardware-level isolation of secure code and data.
 This allows the developer to, for instance, store the network key in a way